Want the perfect workout program?Take Quiz

 There are also several other areas where a nutrient deficiency is seen in vegan bodybuilders, including vitamin B12, vitamin D, iron, calcium, and zinc.
 Taking a vegan multivitamin will ensure you're getting all of the necessary nutrients.

-In addition, adding a protein supplement to your vegan bodybuilding meal plan takes a lot of stress away from trying to hit your protein goals.
+In addition, adding a protein supplement to complement your vegan bodybuilding meal plan and bodybuilding workout program takes a lot of stress away from trying to hit your protein goals.
 And, finally, to ensure you're bringing energy and focus to your muscle-building workouts, taking a vegan pre-workout supplement is a good idea.

 Meal frequency and food timing should be the same for anyone trying to build muscle, whether you're a carnivore or vegan.
 Aim to space your meals out across the day, every 3-4 hours, so you eat 5 meals total.
 Within those meals, divide your protein evenly.